 Keep in mind that the mileage rates will be available only if the capital allowance has not been claimed previously.
-If the capital allowance has been already claimed, the landlord may have to wait until the tax years for which the claim back mileage allowance has been expired.
+If the capital allowance has already been claimed, the landlord may have to wait until the tax year for which the claim-back mileage allowance has expired.
 For instance, if the landlord has claimed mileage reimbursement for the period 2013–2016, the mileage rates can be claimed from 2017 onward.
 However, this will prevent further claims based on capital allowances.

 Record of Landlord Mileage Claim

 Mileage claims can be recorded by filling out a claim form for each property.
 This will help the landlord Accountant to calculate the correct mileage.
 Your accountant can create a mileage template that you need to fill out to record expenses for each trip.
 The template needs to be updated every time you make a trip to the property.

-Keep in mind that the 45 pence that are the mileage rate allowed for each vehicle are not affected by the number of people in the vehicle.
+Keep in mind that the 45 pence, which is the mileage rate allowed for each vehicle, is not affected by the number of people in the vehicle.
 The rate generally covers the general running costs, wear and tear, insurance, and fuel costs.
-However, you cannot claim additional costs above then the mileage rate.
+However, you cannot claim additional costs above the mileage rate.

 Also, you cannot claim combined mileage for the rental property with personal visits.
 For instance, suppose that your rental property is located in Leeds.
-You decide to visit your friends who are also located in the area.
+You decide to visit your friends, who are also located in the area.
 You cannot combine the trip to your friends with the rental property mileage, which HMRC calls a ‘duality of purpose’.
-Also, you cannot combine a trip to the property on a trip to the supermarket.
+Also, you cannot combine a trip to the property with a trip to the supermarket.

 If you own a property as an individual, you should contact an experienced landlord accountant to find out how to claim mileage reimbursements.
 There are specific rules that you should follow to claim a mileage allowance.